FAQs

 The following list of questions addresses general information about Rutgers Statewide.

-Yes, financial aid is available to students attending Rutgers Statewide at a partnership community college site.
-To apply for federal student aid, you must submit a Free Application for Federal Student Aid (FAFSA®).
-Submit your FAFSA as soon as possible after January 1 for fall admission or October 1 for spring admission.
-If you have questions, you can access online help, ask your school counselor or contact us.
+To apply for federal student aid, submit the Free Application for Federal Student Aid (FAFSA®).
+We recommend submitting you FAFSA as as possible after January 1 for fall admission or October 1 for spring admission.

 Absolutely, a degree from Rutgers University holds the same value regardless of where it was achieved.
 You will receive the same degree as those graduating from one of the main campuses.